SummaryRead the full fact sheet

 - Use a soft-bristled tooth brush with fluoridated toothpaste.

-- Avoid using abrasive toothpastes (some whitening toothpastes are more abrasive).
+- Avoid using abrasive toothpastes (some whitening toothpastes and charcoal-based toothpastes are more abrasive).

 - Wear a custom made dental splint if you grind your teeth at night.

 Saliva can help reduce dental erosion

 Saliva is a powerful natural defence against erosion.
 Saliva can wash acids out of your mouth into the stomach, it can neutralise acid, and it can repair the early stages of tooth softening by repairing tooth mineral.
 However, it cannot restore the lost tooth surface.
 A reduced flow of saliva (dry mouth) can increase your risk of dental erosion.

 Stay well hydrated, as this improves your saliva.
 Remember that dehydration can reduce the amount of saliva you make, so drink lots of fluoridated water.

-If you have a constant dry mouth, you may be at increased risk of dental erosion and you should consult your dental professional to identify the cause.
+If you have a constant , you may be at increased risk of dental erosion.
+Talk to your dental professional to identify the cause.

 Causes of reduced saliva